-Table 5 shows the number of articles that appear in journals specified by SCImago with SJR rankings (Scopus, 2019) and Table 6 is by Journal Impact Factor (InCites Journal Citation Reports, 2019).
-The same journals appear in both tables, with two exceptions: International Journal of Tourism Research makes it into the SCImago list (Table 5) at the expense of Resources Policy which is included in the Journal Impact Factor list (Table 6).
+Table 5 shows the number of articles that appear in journals specified by SCImago ranking and Table 6 is by Impact Factor.
+The same journals appear in both tables, with two exceptions: International Journal of Tourism Research makes it into the SCImago table at the expense of Resources policy which is included in the Impact Factor list.

-Table 5.
-Journals by SCImago ranking and number of THEI publications
+Table 5 - Journals by SCImago ranking and number of TEI publications

 Journal title SCImago Total

-(2018) number
+(2017) number

-Tourism Management 2.924 6
+Tourism Management 3.027 6

-Annals of Tourism Research 2.180 3
+Annals of Tourism Research 2.262 3

-International Journal of Hospitality Management 1.999 1

-Journal of Hospitality & Tourism Research 1.896 1
+Journal of Hospitality & Tourism Research 2.15 1

-International Journal of Contemporary 1.849 1
+International Journal of Hospitality Management 2.027 1

-Hospitality Management
+Journal of Sustainable Tourism 1.543 4

-Current Issues in Tourism 1.843 3
+Current Issues in Tourism 1.474 3

+International Journal of Contemporary Hospitality 1.452 1

+Management

-Journal of Small Business Management 1.684 1
+Journal of Small Business Management 1.337 1

-Journal of Sustainable Tourism 1.365 4

-International Journal of Tourism Research 1.324 2
+International Journal of Tourism Research 1.315 2

 Total 22

 Percentage of total number of articles (132) 17%

-Table 6.
-Highest ranking journals by Journal Impact Factor and their publication
+Table 6 -Highest ranking journals by impact factor and their publication

-Journal title JIF Total
+Journal title I Factor (2017) Total number

-(2018) number

-Tourism Management 6.012 6
+Tourism Management 4.707 6

-Annals of Tourism Research 5.493 3

-International Journal of Hospitality 4.465 1
+International Journal of Contemporary Hospitality 3.196 1

 Management

-International Journal of Contemporary 3.957 1

-Hospitality Management
+Annals of Tourism Research 3.194 3

-Journal of Sustainable Tourism 3,400 4
+Journal of Sustainable Tourism 2.978 4

-Current Issues in Tourism 3.395 3

 Journal of Small Business Management 2.876 1

-Resources Policy 3.185 1
+International Journal of Hospitality Management 2.787 1

-Journal of Hospitality & Tourism Research 2.849 1
+Journal of Hospitality & Tourism Research 2.646 1

+Resources Policy 2.618 1

+Current Issues in Tourism 2.451 3

 Total 21

 Percentage of total number of articles (132) 16%

-Figure 5.
-Publications classified by Journal Impact Factor
+Figure 5 -Publications classified by Impact Factor

-With a total of four articles, no other journal has published more than Tourism Management (highest ranking journal with both measures) in the last five years.
-However, it is notable (and clearly illustrated in Figures 4 and 5) that the majority of THEI articles have been published in unclassified and lower-ranked journals.
+With a total of four articles, no other journal has published more than Tourism Management (highest ranking journal with both measures) in the last 5 years.
+However, it is notable (and clearly illustrated in Figures 4 and 5) that the majority of TEI articles have been published in unclassified and lower ranked journals.